Stuycs-K/finalprojectapcs-5-zhang-qiyujin-ng-michelle/DEVLOG-Qiyujin.md

 ### 2025-05-29
 began working on FruitCrush and bringing things together. decided to not do shuffeling for now and work on it later.

+### 2025-06-01
+The MVP is now working: can switch, clear out, drop down, etc.
+Need to work on: making score board,adding reshuffle button, adding more combinations for clearing, animation, special bonus clears, etc.